Do You Need Planning Permission for a Summer House? UK Rules Explained

 Can I build a summer house next to my neighbour’s fence?

-If the summerhouse is less than 2.5m tall and doesn’t break any other rules, you can build your summerhouse close to your neighbours fence.
-It’s a good idea to leave some space between the fence and building, so you can access it for any necessary repairs and treating the wood.
+If the summerhouse is less than 2.5m tall and doesn’t break any other rules, you can build your summerhouse close to your neighbour’s fence.
+It’s a good idea to leave some space between the fence and the building, so you can access it for any necessary repairs and treating the wood.

 As a courtesy, it is also kind to let your neighbour know of your plans to put up a summerhouse near the shared fence.
 This will make them feel more comfortable with the idea and they won’t be caught off guard.
 It can also be an opportunity to invite your neighbours over for tea for a small celebration once the summer house is installed.
 If you also have a patio or veranda, why not suggest an al fresco dinner?